anvaka/ngraph/examples/storage/gephi/toGephi/README.md

-# Export ngraph to gexf
+# Export ngraph to Gephi

 This is very small example shows how to export your `ngraph.graph` data structure into `gexf`, a file consumable by [`gephi`](https://gephi.org/).